- 01 HDD VS SSD, What's the Difference

 - If the source HDD is an MBR data disk, the cloned SSD will be MBR.

-- If the source HDD is a GPT system disk, after the cloning, your SSD disk will be GPT without any boot issue.
+- If the source HDD is a GPT system disk, your SSD disk will be GPT without any boot issue after the cloning.
 But you'd better check the boot mode first.

 After cloning, you need to change the boot order in BIOS to the new SSD to make your PC bootable, follow the steps here to see how to do it：

 Step 1.
 Insert the SSD to your computer, restart the PC, and press F2/F12/DEL to enter BIOS.

 Step 2.
 Go to the Boot section and use the arrow key on your keyboard to set Windows boot from the SSD.

 Step 3.
 Save the changes and restart your computer.